 When installed on the client, it is 100% compatible with vanilla servers.
 When installed on the server, it is 100% compatible with vanilla clients.
 Additionally, it is compatible with both 1.10.2 and 1.11.2 (tested on both versions).
 Thanks to ACGaming, it even has a partial German translation.

 If you find an issue, report it in the issue tracker above.
 If you have any suggestions or feedback, put it in the comments section or report it in the issue tracker as a suggestion.
-I'd love to implement new features, but here are the rules:
+These are the rules for this mod

-- Must not derive too much from the "vanilla theme".
+- Features must not derive too much from the "vanilla theme".

-- Vanilla clients must be able to join servers with this mod installed.
-Features like items and blocks can't be added.
-If unsure, just ask.
+- Vanilla clients must be able to join servers with this mod installed, meaning features like items and blocks can't be added.

-Features so far (some of these were taken from /r/minecraftsuggestions):
+Features (some of these were taken from /r/minecraftsuggestions):

 - Reload the sound system.
 When changing the default audio device, Minecraft fails to update to the new device.
-This is especially annoying when I'm using my Bluetooth headset, as it occasionally disconnects from my laptop.
+This is especially annoying when using a Bluetooth headset, as they tend to disconnect.
 By default, F8 reloads the sound system.
-This is much faster than pressing F3+T, which reloads all resources, and can take up to 5 minutes, or even more in large modpacks, which is especially annoying.
+This is much faster than pressing F3+T, which reloads all resources, which can take up to 5 minutes, or even more in large modpacks.

 - More Roman numerals.
 Minecraft technically supports enchantments from -32768 to 32767, but it only has localizations for the levels 1 to 10.
 Similarly, Minecraft supports potion potencies from -128 to 127, but it only has localizations for 1 to 3.
 A resource pack that contained all of these values would be massive (several megabytes large), so this mod dynamically generates them with virtually no performance overhead.